-Learn how to make enchilada sauce that’s smoky and packed with flavor, with just enough heat.
+Learn how to make an authentic red enchilada sauce that’s smoky and packed with flavor, and has just enough heat.
 It tastes like it came from your favorite Mexican restaurant!

 I make this versatile, authentic-tasting sauce every single week.
 My husband loves it so much that he is always looking for excuses to use it on pretty much anything and everything.